 Advancing Graduate Student Success Award

-The UI College of Public Health’s Advancing Graduate Student Success Award program supports its academic and professional graduate students by providing funds for academic- and research-related activities.
-This program is currently supported by The Sprince Zwerling Experiential Learning Fund.
+The UI College of Public Health’s Advancing Graduate Student Success Award program supports its academic and professional graduate students by providing funds for academic- and research-related activities associated with the student’s current degree program.
+This program is currently supported by The Sprince Zwerling Experiential Learning Fund and the Leeper Chen Fund.
 This program provides funds to assist students in advancing their learning beyond the classroom—whether it be collaborating with a mentor, presenting at a conference, or developing a research project—the possibilities are endless.
 All MHA, MPH, MS, and PhD students who are currently enrolled in a College of Public Health (CPH) degree program and in good academic standing are eligible to apply.
+Undergrad to Grad (U2G) MPH and MS students are eligible to apply to AGSSA prior to their bachelor’s degree conferral, as long as the academic/research-related activity is associated with a requirement for the MPH or MS degree program.
 Graduate students enrolled in non-CPH degree programs (e.g., Human Toxicology and other interdisciplinary studies programs) are ineligible for this award and are encouraged to seek funding from other sources.

-Applications are accepted in the fall, winter, and spring terms.
+Applications are accepted in the fall and spring terms.
 Students may apply for multiple or repeated awards over time not to exceed a total of $2,000; however, students may only apply once per academic year.
 The awarding process is competitive.
 Preference will be given to first-time applicants.
 Award amounts are subject to available funds and may not cover the entirety of the budget requested.
 Due to limited funding, applications for activities scheduled after graduation will not be considered at this time.
+At every new stage of graduate training, the funding limit resets and they are once again considered a first-time applicant.
+For example, if a student receives funding while completing an MS in Epidemiology and then graduates and enters the PhD in Epidemiology program, then the student once again becomes eligible to apply for up to $2,000 as a PhD student.

 There is a non-exhaustive list of possible purposes for the awards.
 Examples include support for: